collinzrj/adversarial_decoding/README.md

    pip install -r requirements.txt
    ```

-3. **Set up environment variables:**

-   Create a `.env` file in the root directory and configure any necessary environment variables as per your setup.

 ## Usage

 To run an experiment, use the `main.py` script with the appropriate arguments.
 For example, to run a jailbreak experiment: